 Community schools have transformed traditional American education for over a century.
 They are both a place and a set of partnerships between the school and other community resources that have an integrated focus on academics, health and social services, youth development, and community engagement.
 They have been proven to lead to increased school attendance, decreased disciplinary incidents, stronger families, healthier and safer communities, and improved academic outcomes.

-United Way ALICE Report (2014 data) Town of Newton Sussex County
+United Way ALICE* Report (2018 data) Town of Newton Sussex County New Jersey

 District and school level teams conducted needs assessments and developed a model that was shared publicly in January 2017.
 The model asked each school to consider (1) academic supports for students; (2) health and wellness access for students and families; (3) social/emotional health services and referrals for students and families; (4) social and cultural enrichment as well as recreational activities; and (5) adult education and family/community engagement programming.

-We identified a district-wide need for coordination of existing community services of which there are upwards of 36 established initiatives involving some 15 community organizations.
+We identified a district-wide need for coordination of existing community services of which there were upwards of 36 established initiatives involving some 15 community organizations.